-The Return on Investment (ROI) for content marketing is measured with Key Performance Indicators (KPI) such brand awareness, website traffic, lead generation and financial performance.
-In this analysis we will focus on generating targeted website traffic growth and lead generation – top of the funnel (TOFU).
+The Return on Investment (ROI) for content marketing is measured with Key Performance Indicators (KPI) such as brand awareness, website traffic, lead generation and financial performance.
+In this analysis, we will focus on generating targeted website traffic growth and lead generation – top of the funnel (TOFU).
 The purpose of this ROI analysis is to show how a curation and content marketing strategy can grow your organic web site traffic (organic = non-paid or sponsored traffic only).

 The chart to the top-right shows a growth of 464% achieved in targeted website traffic in just 4 months.
 This fast growth is achieved using content curation to accelerate traditional content marketing traffic generating tactics.
 The table below shows other important growth metrics.

 * Note: Social media marketing started from almost nothing in this case analysis, so there is no meaning in the 15,340% growth the numbers give.

 Traffic growth is still accelerating as you can see with the 109% growth in the latest month.
 The ultimate reasons for this fast growth are the effective use of social media and a growing library of content to share on social channels.
 It is important to note that the organic search is growing respectably, but it is still not as fast as traffic can be driven by using curation, sharing and other content marketing tactics during the early stage of a long-term content marketing campaign.
 This will probably change after about 12 to 18 months of continuous effort as organic search will continue to grow and socially driven traffic’s growth rate will slow down.
 This is important because search driven traffic (with well-targeted keywords) typically generates better quality traffic that converts more often than social media traffic (in general, experience shows that a social niche can work just as well or better).
 In addition search traffic does not stop as level of effort decreases; it keeps on driving traffic.
 In contrast social media traffic tends to be proportional to level of effort.

 Continue reading to see the details of the strategy used.